uervitonsantos/uervitonsantos/README.md

 ### Hi, I'm Uerviton 👋

-I'm currently learning Artificial Intelligence and Machine Learning.
-I also study systems development and object-oriented programming
+I'm a software engineer and researcher specializing in Artificial Intelligence and Machine Learning.
+My passion lies in developing intelligent systems and applying computational optimization techniques.

+I hold a Master's degree in Computer Science and Management, which provides me with a solid foundation to integrate technical knowledge with management strategies.
+My core technical skills include Java and Python, languages I leverage to build robust and efficient solutions.

 - 🤖👨‍💻